-It's fairly safe to use on production sites (the drush 8 version does not need to be installed as module), but it will use some resources if you are running a lot of checks.
+It's fairly safe to use on production sites; it does not need to be installed as module, but it will use some resources if you are running a lot of checks.

 The default options have DtR check the passwords for all users on the site against the top 25 "bad passwords" in the wordlist (along with a few basic guesses based on the user's details).
 Here's an example of that:

 $ drush dtr Match: uid=2 name=fred password=qwerty [success] Match: uid=4 name=marvin password=123456 [success] Ran 65 password checks for 4 users in 2.68 seconds. [success]

 In that case, two of the users had pretty bad passwords!

 You can narrow the check down by role, but roles are arbitrary in Drupal; how do you know which ones grant "administrative" privileges?
 There's an option to check all users with a role that includes any "restricted" permissions (those which show "Give to trusted roles only; this permission has security implications" in the admin interface).
 This is a good way of checking the accounts that could do serious damage if they were compromised: